 During our audit, we also noted the site had not yet been migrated to HTTPs from HTTP, and since Google announced back in 2014 that HTTPS is a lightweight ranking signal and Chrome users were also seeing warnings about non secure sites, we knew this could reduce user confidence in navigating the site.

-Since by this time going from HTTP to HTTPS was a well-documented process, we used our checklist and process to avoid common transitions including:
+Since by this time going from HTTP to HTTPS was a well-documented process, we used our checklist and core SEO process to avoid common transition issues including:

 - Mixed HTTP/HTTPS content being crawled and indexed